Canberra: Education

-The two main tertiary institutions are the Australian National University (ANU) in Acton and the University of Canberra (UC) in Bruce, with over 10,500 and 8,000 full-time-equivalent students respectively.
-Established in 1946, the ANU has always had a strong research focus and is ranked among the leading universities in the world and the best in Australia by The Times Higher Education Supplement and the Shanghai Jiao Tong World University Rankings.
-There are two religious university campuses in Canberra: Signadou in the northern suburb of Watson is a campus of the Australian Catholic University; St Mark's Theological College in Barton is part of the secular Charles Sturt University.
+The two main tertiary institutions are the Australian National University (ANU) in Acton, with over 10,200 undergraduate and over 7,100 postgraduate students, and the University of Canberra (UC) in Bruce, with over 11,800 undergraduate and 6,300 postgraduate students.
+Established in 1946, the ANU has always had a strong research focus and is ranked among the leading universities in the world and one of the best in Australia by the Times Higher Education World University Rankings and the QS World University Rankings.
+There are two religious university campuses in Canberra: Signadou in the northern suburb of Watson is a campus of the Australian Catholic University; St Mark's National Theological Centre in Barton is part of the secular Charles Sturt University.
 The ACT Government announced on 5 March 2020 that the CIT campus and an adjoining carpark in Reid would be leased to the University of New South Wales (UNSW) for a peppercorn lease, for it to develop as a campus for a new UNSW Canberra.
 UNSW released a master plan in 2021 for a 6,000 student campus to be realised over 15 years at a cost of $1 billion.

 The Australian Defence College has two campuses: the Australian Command and Staff College (ACSC) plus the Centre for Defence and Strategic Studies (CDSS) at Weston, and the Australian Defence Force Academy (ADFA) beside the Royal Military College, Duntroon located in the inner-northern suburb of Campbell.
-ADFA teaches military undergraduates and postgraduates and includes UNSW@ADFA, a campus of the University of New South Wales; Duntroon provides Australian Army officer training.
+ADFA teaches military undergraduates and postgraduates and includes UNSW Canberra at ADFA, a campus of the University of New South Wales.
+Duntroon provides Australian Army officer training.

-Tertiary level vocational education is also available through the Canberra Institute of Technology (CIT), with campuses in Bruce, Reid, Gungahlin, Tuggeranong and Fyshwick.
-The combined enrolment of the CIT campuses was over 28,000 students in 2019.
-Following the transfer of land in Reid for the new UNSW Canberra, a new CIT Woden is scheduled to be completed by 2025.
+Tertiary level vocational education is also available through the Canberra Institute of Technology (CIT), with campuses in Bruce, Woden, Gungahlin, Tuggeranong and Fyshwick.
+The combined enrolment of the CIT campuses was about 20,000 students students in 2023.
+Following the transfer of land in Reid for the new UNSW Canberra, a new CIT campus in Woden was completed in July 2025.
+In 2016 there were 140 schools in Canberra; 93 were operated by the government and 47 were private.
+Canberra also has the highest percentage of non-government (private) school students in Australia, accounting for 40.6 per cent of ACT enrolments.

-In 2016 there were 132 schools in Canberra; 87 were operated by the government and 45 were private.
-During 2006, the ACT Government announced closures of up to 39 schools, to take effect from the end of the school year, and after a series of consultations unveiled its Towards 2020: Renewing Our Schools policy.
-As a result, some schools closed during the 2006–08 period, while others were merged; the creation of combined primary and secondary government schools was to proceed over a decade.
-The closure of schools provoked significant opposition.
-Most suburbs were planned to include a primary and a nearby preschool; these were usually located near open areas where recreational and sporting activities were easily available.
-Canberra also has the highest percentage of non-government (private) school students in Australia, accounting for 40.6 per cent of ACT enrollments.